agsb/milliForth-RiscV/README.md

         2. copy HEAD to LATEST
         3. change STATE to execute (0);

-if the compilation is interrupted, STATE and LATEST keeps
+if the compilation is interrupted, STATE and LATEST keeps untouched,
-        untouched, but some junk was placed and stays into dictionary.
+        but HERE changes and some junk was placed and stays into dictionary.
-        Could clean that with more some code.
+        Could clean that with more some code, to copy HEAD to HERE

 ## Dismiss hack